What is Human Capital Management?

 HCM solutions can improve your business's security by reducing the amount of paperwork and related security risks.
 These systems include - or should include - very tight security protocols with access rights carefully customized to your organization's needs.

-What is the difference between Human Capital Management vs Human Resource Management?
+What is the difference between HRM and HCM?

 HCM is the more all-encompassing term, describing functions that are part of the strategic management of human capital in an organization from talent and applicant tracking to time and attendance and analytics.
 It also includes budgeting, performance management, and onboarding as well as.